 Finally, future research should more precisely identify the core components of difference-education that are necessary to create academic benefits.
 For instance, is it necessary for the intervention to describe both background-specific challenges and strengths to empower students to succeed?
-Research on strength-based approaches to intervention build on key insights from difference-education interventions by isolating one key component of their message: a focus on background-specific strengths (Hernandez et al., 2021; Silverman et al., 2021).
+Research on strength-based approaches to intervention build on key insights from difference-education interventions by isolating one key component of their message: a focus on backgroundspecific strengths (Bauer et al., 2021; Hernandez et al., 2021; Silverman et al., 2023).
 Unlike difference-education, these studies do not provide a broader contextual theory, nor do they help students understand the background-specific challenges they are likely to face.
 The results of these studies suggest that a focus on strengths may be sufficient for improving some academic experiences and outcomes among students (e.g., enhanced motivation and academic persistence).
-Nevertheless, an interesting question remains: what benefits are lost without a broader understanding of how contexts shape students' experiences in college?
+Nevertheless, an interesting question remains: What benefits are lost without a broader understanding of how contexts shape students' experiences in college?